Life at National Friendly

 • Keep abreast of market and professional developments and ensure skills and knowledge develop to ensure an appropriate level of competence.

-The duties and responsibilities above are not exhaustive and the role holder may be required to undertake other activities consistent with the general nature and purpose of the role.
-Duties may vary between individuals with the same or similar job title according to the needs of the Society.
+The duties and responsibilities above are not exhaustive and the role holder may be required to undertake other activities as reasonably required.

 National Friendly may review and amend this job description at its discretion.
 This job description does not form part of the individual’s terms and conditions of employment.